You contribute to nature by visiting West-Central Africa

 Experience authentic nature in an exclusive manner

-By travelling to Gabon, São Tomé & Príncipe and / or the Central African Republic, YOU contribute to the protection and conservation of unique and irreplaceable nature.
+By travelling to Gabon, São Tomé & Príncipe and/or the Central African Republic with Africa’s Eden, you actively contribute to the protection and conservation of unique and irreplaceable nature.

 Nick Nichols (photographer) about Loango National Park in National Geographic, August 2004: